radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 Figure 3: Adding a New LDAP Data Source

 2. Enter a unique data source name along with the connection information to reach your backend server.
+If you are using a Secure Data Connector to access your directory, choose the service from the drop-down list.
+For information about Secure Data Connectors, see the Secure Data Connector Deployment Guide and the Environment Operations Center Guide.

-Also select the type of LDAP Data Source (VDS/OpenDJ/SunOne/Active Directory/Novell/Other LDAP).
+Select the type of LDAP Data Source (VDS/OpenDJ/SunOne/Active Directory/Novell/Other LDAP).

 >[!warning] Do not use spaces, commas, brackets or parenthesis, colons, or the word “domain” in the data source name and do not use special characters in the Base DN value.